 Students’ financial responsibility has implications beyond payment of tuition and fees.
 Failure to meet financial responsibility can affect their participation in, or consideration for, various internship, summer scholarship, or fellowship programs made available to enhance the student experience.
 Each student is required to read and sign the Financial Responsibility Agreement before registration.

 The $300, non-refundable graduate advance deposit is required for each semester for ALL students regardless of housing status or scholarship/fellowship payment program.
-The deposit is due in the Office of the Treasurer by April 25 for summer, July 1 for fall, and November 1 for spring, and is applied to the student account as a payment for the semester.
+The deposit is due in the Finance Office by April 25 for summer, July 1 for fall, and November 1 for spring, and is applied to the student account as a payment for the semester.
 Provided that other financial obligations to the college are met, the advance deposit primarily secures the students’ place in class whether they choose to live on- or off-campus, and represents a commitment on the part of the student to enroll in classes for that semester.

 If the advance deposit is NOT submitted by the due date, or if there are unpaid fees for the previous semester, the student will be placed on a waiting list.
 St. John’s College cannot guarantee a place in a class unless the advance deposit is paid, as well as any previous fees or charges.
 Deposits are non- refundable and may not be applied to a future academic term.